Married Saint: St. Elizabeth of Hungary

 Louis understood his wife’s piety and placed no obstacles in her way.
 The two spouses, says the biographer, “were in agreement with respect to the most profound things that can unite human beings, that is, the things of God.”
 Elizabeth’s acts of charity were already well-known, as she distributed alms throughout the territory and established a hospital near the castle.

 After six years of marriage, Elizabeth’s world was shattered when Louis died of the plague en route to the Sixth Crusade.
 On hearing the news, Elizabeth was reported to have said, “It is to me as if the whole world died today.”

 During her brief widowhood, Elizabeth came under the influence of the Franciscans and learned to love voluntary poverty.
+In 1228 she joined the Third Order of St. Francis, also known as the Secular Franciscan Order, the lay branch of the Franciscan order.
 St. Francis of Assisi sent her a personal message shortly before his death.
 In his spirit, Elizabeth gave her dowry proceeds to the poor and ministered with the sick and needy.